marius851000/pmd_wan/readme.md

 status of writing sprites : ugly, may work but may panic or produce incorrect result
 - monster.bin and m_ground.bin should be both readable and writable
 - probably all ground sprite should be too

+creating an all new static sprite : Should work with no issue.